-Finds a primitive variable in DF's data section, relying on the user to change its value.
+This tool helps find a primitive variable in DF's data section, relying on the user to change its value and then scanning for memory that has changed to that new value.
 This is similar to devel/find-offsets, but useful for new variables whose locations are unknown (i.e. they could be part of an existing global).